Global leaders condemn assassination attempt targeting former US President Donald Trump

 Austria

-Austrian Chancellor Karl Nehammer said on social media platform X that he was appalled by the attempt and wished Trump a quick and full recovery.
+Austrian Chancellor Karl Nehammer said on X that he was appalled by the attempt.

 Brazil

-Brazil’s President Luiz Inácio Lula da Silva said on X that the attack must be “strongly repudiated” by all democracy defenders and dialogue in politics, calling the incident unacceptable.
+Brazil’s President Luiz Inácio Lula da Silva called the incident unacceptable on X and said the attack must be “strongly repudiated” by all democracy defenders.

 Canada

-Canada’s Prime Minister Justin Trudeau posted on X saying that he was sickened by the shooting and his thoughts were with Trump, those at the event and all Americans.
+Canada’s Prime Minister Justin Trudeau said he was sickened by the shooting and his thoughts were with Trump, those at the event and all Americans.

-“It cannot be overstated — political violence is never acceptable,” he wrote.
+“It cannot be overstated — political violence is never acceptable,” he wrote on X.

 China

-Chinese Foreign Ministry said in a statement that China is concerned about the attack and President Xi Jinping has already extended his regards to Trump.
+Chinese Foreign Ministry said in a statement that China is concerned about the attack and President Xi Jinping has already extended his sympathies to Trump.

 Egypt

-Egyptian President Abdelfattah El Sissi expressed concern and stressed his country's condemnation of the attack in a statement.
+Egyptian President Abdelfattah El Sissi stressed his country's condemnation of the attack in a statement and wished the US election campaigns to resume peacefully.

-“I express my wishes for Trump’s speedy recovery and for the US election campaigns to be resumed in a peaceful and healthy atmosphere, free of any aspects of terrorism, violence, or hatred,” he said.

 El Salvador

-“There is no place for violence in a democracy,” the President’s office said in a press release posted on X.
+“There is no place for violence in a democracy,” the President’s office posted on X.

 Estonia

-Estonian Prime Minister Kaja Kallas posted on X saying she was shocked by the shooting and her thoughts were with the victims.
-“Political violence in any form has no justification,” she wrote.
+Estonian Prime Minister Kaja Kallas posted on X saying she was shocked by the shooting and that her thoughts were with the victims.

 France